 Spaghetti squash bolognese is a low-carb healthy dinner recipe.
 First, spaghetti squash is roasted in the oven.
-While that’s cooking the meat sauce is simmering in a frying pan on the stove.
-If you’re looking for ways to eat healthier like I am, then you’ll want to try this recipe!
+While that’s cooking the flavorful meat sauce is simmering in a frying pan on the stove.

-The result is an easy and delicious healthy dinner that’s low carb!
+- The result is an easy and delicious healthy dinner that’s low carb and paleo friendly!

-- Spaghetti Sqash – You’ll need one spaghetti squash.
+- SPAGHETTI SQUASH: You’ll need one spaghetti squash.
 This will be roasted with a bit of oil, salt and pepper.

 How To Make Spaghetti Squash Bolognese

-- Try under-cooking the squash – Some people might prefer their spaghetti squash to be slightly undercooked.
+- Some people might prefer their spaghetti squash to be slightly undercooked.
 This will produce less “mushy” results – similar to when you cook pasta al dente.
-If so, try cooking for 25-30 minutes and letting it rest on the baking sheet face down for 10 minutes before flipping and shredding with a fork.
+Try cooking the squash for 25-30 minutes and letting it rest on the baking sheet face down for 10 minutes before flipping and shredding with a fork.

-- Let sauce simmer longer – It might be tempting to skip the 10 minutes of letting the sauce simmer, but this really helps to let the flavors marinate.
-Stir occassionally during this process.
+- Let the sauce simmer longer.
+It might be tempting to skip the 10 minutes of letting the sauce simmer, but this really helps to let the flavors marinate.
+Stir occasionally during this process.

-- Swedish Meatballs (Gluten-Free, Dairy-Free) – made with extra lean ground beef and a gravy sauce that’s full of flavor.
+- Swedish Meatballs with a gravy sauce that’s full of flavor.

-- Sheet Pan Nachos with Ground Beef – These can be eaten as a meal, straight from the sheet pan.
+- Sheet Pan Nachos with Ground Beef can be eaten as a meal, straight from the sheet pan.

-- Wash the outside of the spaghetti squash and slice it in half.
+- Wash the outside of the spaghetti squash and slice it in half with a sharp knife.